Blog

 1. Understand Your Legal Obligations

-As we discussed above, one reason organizations are sued is because they don’t know which compliance requirements they have to follow, which puts them at significant risk.
+As we discussed above, one reason organizations are sued is that they don’t know which compliance requirements they have to follow, which puts them at significant risk.
 Start by understanding which accessibility standards apply to your organization.

 2. Aim for WCAG 2.1 — and Plan for WCAG 2.2